 How Do I Make Crispy Zucchini Chips in the Air Fryer

-Follow my air fryer recipe and you will have the perfect crispy zucchini chips to serve up in no time, so much faster and easier (much less healthy) than deep frying.
+Follow this simple recipe to get the perfect crispy zucchini chips in no time.
+So much faster and easier (much more healthy) than deep frying.

-The first thing you gotta do is get your zucchini sliced.
-I do this with a mandolin slicer, which is important for getting consistently thick slices.
+- Firstly, slice your fresh zucchini into thin and I do this with a mandolin slicer, which is important for getting consistently thick slices.

 It's easy to coat the zucchini because it's moist.
 It won't even require cooking spray or olive oil.
 In a bowl, combine whatever it is that you want to coat the zucchini with then toss in the slices and stir.
 That's it.

-Once you’ve got your coated zucchini ready, just lay it in a single layer in your air fryer basket or on your racks.
+Once you've coated zucchini, lay it in a single layer in your air fryer basket or on your racks.
 Cook for a few minutes, flip and let the other side cook to a nice golden brown.

 Can You Make Zucchini Chips in A Dehydrator?